swiss-territorial-data-lab/proj-qalidar/README.md

 The process goes through the following **substeps**:

-1. **Voxelization**: Creates a common grid of voxels for the two point clouds and resume the class distribution in each voxel in the form of a Panda dataframe.
+1. **Voxelization**: Creates a common grid of voxels for the two point clouds and resume the class distribution in each voxel in the form of a dataframe.
 2. **Decision tree**: All voxels are assigned a criticality level.
 3. **DBSCAN**:The problematic voxels are filtered out if they are isolated, following a clustering made with the algorithm DBSCAN
 4. **Visualization** : The detections are converted in a file format for analysis: as a LAS file in 3D, as a shapefile in 2D.